MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/deploy/Deploy-a-Software-Defined-Network-infrastructure-using-scripts.md

 # Deploy a Software Defined Network infrastructure using scripts

-> Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016
+> Applies to: Windows Server 2019, Windows Server 2016

 In this topic, you deploy a Microsoft Software Defined Network (SDN) infrastructure using scripts.
 The infrastructure includes a highly available (HA) network controller, an HA Software Load Balancer (SLB)/MUX, virtual networks, and associated Access Control Lists (ACLs).
 Additionally, another script deploys a tenant workload for you to validate your SDN infrastructure.